-To get the new and clean production technology, an investment cost is necessary.
-This latter could comprise the R&D cost or the cost of acquisition and installation of the clean technology.
+To get new and clean production technology, an investment cost is necessary.
+This investment cost could comprise of the R&D cost or the cost of acquisition and installation of clean technology.

-The cost of adopting the clean technology by firm i at date τ_i actualized at date 0 is:
+The cost of adopting clean technology by firm i at date τ_i actualized at date 0 is: